Sophie Chung, MD (Qunomedical) | Democratizing Access to High-Quality Healthcare (Part 1)

 That is the one thing that is ultra-hard to copy.
 People always think it’s technology.
 Technology is easily reproducible if you hire enough engineers, but thinking about what is at the core of what you do and what is at the core of the emotions that you generate among your customers – I think that is extremely important, especially when you work in healthcare.

-Check-in next week for Part 2 of this interview to read about how Sophie manages a team of 30 different nationalities and the challenges of raising money as a woman.
+Read Part 2 of this interview to find out more about how Sophie manages a team of 30 different nationalities and the challenges of raising money as a woman.

 Sophie Chung, MD, is the founder and CEO of Qunomedical, a digital health platform focused on medical tourism that is providing patients worldwide access to high-quality affordable healthcare.
 Before that she served as Director of Healthcare Strategy at Zocdoc, a healthcare technology startup focused on locating doctors and booking appointments.
 Sophie also previously worked as a project manager for McKinsey & Company’s Healthcare Practice in Germany where she worked with government, hospitals, health insurance, and pharmaceutical industry clients.
 After earning her MD degree from the Medical University of Vienna in 2008, Sophie gained first-hand experience in treating patients as a doctor in Australia, and tackling the complex issues involved in providing people with access to healthcare whilst working at an NGO in Cambodia.
 Qunomedical is a participant of the German Accelerator New York Class 2020-1.